Content table

 - Improving skin health

-Some say that consuming too many phytoestrogens could lead to estrogen dominance.
-As mentioned, this is when your body doesn’t have enough progesterone to balance estrogen’s effects.Â
+Some say that consuming too many phytoestrogens could lead to estrogen dominance, which happens when your body doesn’t have enough progesterone to balance estrogen’s effects.

-And since high estrogen is linked with breast cancer, some worry that phytoestrogens may increase breast cancer risk.
+Since high estrogen is linked with breast cancer, some worry that phytoestrogens may increase breast cancer risk.
 Yet, most studies have shown they have a protective effect.

 In general, the evidence suggests that the health benefits of phytoestrogens outweigh the risks.
-Just don’t go overboard and include them as part of a balanced, healthy diet.Â
+Just don’t go overboard and include them as part of a balanced, healthy diet.

-Yep!
 Like food, some herbal supplements and nutrients may support estrogen balance in the body.

 Red clover